Twofyw/sslocal-http-compose/README.md

 Exposes port 1080 on docker network.

 #### privoxy
-Convert socks5 proxy to http proxy for compatibility.
+Converts socks5 proxy to http proxy for compatibility.
 Exposes port 8118 on host.